Place de la République, Strasbourg: Palais du Rhin

 The former Imperial Palace is surrounded by its own garden, which is separated from the square by a monumental wrought iron fence.
-The Palace, a solemn Neorenaissance building crowned with a heavy dome, was built from 1884 until 1887 by Hermann Eggert.
+The Palace, a solemn neo-Renaissance building crowned with a heavy dome, was built from 1884 until 1887 by Hermann Eggert.
 It is used as the seat of the Central Commission for Navigation on the Rhine since 1920 and also houses the Direction régionale des affaires culturelles (DRAC) of Grand Est. It is classified as a monument historique since 1993.